Skip to main content

 Execution

-There is a pool of worker threads kept warm and the engine stays running and listening.
-Each thread executes one engine operation and sends back the result upon completion.
+The sandbox allocates a process from the pool.
+The engine stays running and connected via WebSocket.
+Each sandbox executes one engine operation at a time and sends back the result upon completion.

 Performance

-The flow execution is fast as the javascript can be, although there is overhead in polling from queue and prepare the files first time the flow get executed.
+The flow execution is fast as JavaScript can be, although there is overhead in polling from queue and preparing the files the first time the flow gets executed.

 Benchmark